 The Fountain’s creative team includes scenic designer David Maurer, lighting designer Matt Richter, sound designer Christopher Moscatiello, costume designer Christine Cover Ferro and prop master Shen Heckel.
 The production stage manager is Alexis Hettick.
 James Bennett, Deborah Culver, Simon Levy and Stephen Sachs produce for the Fountain Theatre, and the executive producer is Barbara Herman.

-Between Riverside and Crazy runs through December 15 at The Fountain Theatre, 5060 Fountain Avenue in Los Angeles.
+Between Riverside and Crazy extends through Jan.
+26 at The Fountain Theatre, 5060 Fountain Avenue in Los Angeles.